angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 Shelldock!) and the attack for 15 with *Annihilator 6* all make it probably the most effective tool to use.

-## Piles Using Dragon's Rage Channeler
+## Dragon's Rage Channeler

-Some people have tried various creature shells alongside the Doomsday package and one of the more interesting ones for use as part of the Doomsday resolution is :card[Dragon's Rage Channeler] (DRC).
+Some people have tried various creature shells alongside the Doomsday package and one of the more interesting ones for use as part of the Doomsday resolution is :card[Dragon's Rage Channeler].
 Each non-creature spell cast lets you *dig* one additional card deeper through your pile thanks to the *Surveil* ability.
 Let's look at a couple of examples.

 > DRC in play + non-Consider castable cantrip in hand